 We're the ones with the switches – all over the world.
-Gira's Head of International Marketing, Christiane Fastenau, explains the countries in which Gira is active and how has the pandemic year 2020 affected the international markets.
+Gira's Head of International Marketing, Christiane Fastenau, talks about the countries where Gira is active and how the pandemic has affected international markets in 2020.

 Gira Editorial Team: Ms Fastenau, you look after 40 international markets in your area.
 Where do you see the greatest growth potential?

 Fastenau: In Corona times, Gira can count on the historically well-developed markets, such as Austria or the Netherlands in particular.
 In addition, the Asian market recovered relatively quickly during the pandemic.
 An economically driven change is taking place here in particular, from which many foreign companies can profit.
 Many economic indicators already picked up again in China in the third quarter of 2020.

 Gira Editorial Team: Are there particular products that are in higher demand in some countries than in others?
 Could you name some examples?

 Fastenau: The Smart Home business field, in general, is a good growth driver in all markets.
 The Asian market in particular is very receptive to Smart Home solutions.
 However, the trend toward smart solutions is also increasing worldwide.
 This is due to the growing middle class and rising incomes.

 The Gira G1 operating centre and the Gira X1 Smart Home server are currently very promising products in all markets.
 In England, for example, KNX-based Smart Home solutions still have a small market share.
 However, this share is growing steadily, as customers are increasingly opting for complete smart solutions - everything from a single source.

 Gira Editorial Team: Are there products that are offered exclusively for certain countries?